mattmc3/omz-plus/README.md

   zsh-users/zsh-completions
 )

-# OMZ PLUS! lets you use multiple paths for your ZSH_CUSTOM
+# You can use multiple custom locations instead of a singular $ZSH_CUSTOM
+# by using the new $zsh_custom array, which symlinks into your $ZSH_CUSTOM.
 zsh_custom=(
   $ZDOTDIR/custom
   $ZDOTDIR/custom.local
 )

-# Enable by simply sourcing omz-plus before oh-my-zsh
+# Enable OMZ Plus! by simply sourcing it immediately before Oh-My-Zsh.
 source /path/to/omz-plus.sh
 source /path/to/oh-my-zsh.sh
 ```